closuretxt/recast-post-processing/README.md

 1. Navigate to the **Recast Post-Processing** menu in your Extensions tab.
 2. Ensure **Enable Pipeline** is checked.
-3. Click **Add Pass** to create your custom transformation step or use any of the default ones.
+3. (Optional) Click **Add Pass** to create your custom transformation step or use any of the default ones.
 4. Configure the pass:
-   - **Prompt:** Give instructions to the model (e.g., "Rewrite the following text to be more descriptive...").
+   - **Prompt:** Give or edit instructions to the model (e.g., "Rewrite the following text to be more descriptive...").
    - **Connection:** Select the model/API you want to use for this specific task.
    - **Context Options:** Expand the pass details to adjust Context Length, or use the 3-dot menu to inject World Info, Outlets, Character Cards, or Scene Context.
 5. When the AI generates a response, Recast will process it (if "Auto-run" is on), or you can manually click **Run Pipeline**.